daschatten/salt_hierarchy_pillar/README.md

     zonename: myzone
     ```

-3. Optional merge in more pillar files with tag '_data'.
+3. Optional merge in more pillar files (resolved with their merge keys).
 This must be a list of filenames.
 Example:

     /srv/salt/pillar/hosts/myhost.yaml:
     ```
-    _parent: myzone
+    _merge:
-    _data:
+      - myzone
       - test
     hostname: myhost
     ```